-Vacuum extractors are exactly what they sound like, a vacuum with a small, soft cup attachment that is placed on the baby’s head to guide it out during delivery.
+Vacuum extractors are exactly what they sound like, a vacuum with a small, soft cup attachment that is placed on the baby’s head to guide him or her out during delivery.
 If this suction is too great or applied unevenly, it can damage the infant’s skull and brain.

 Fetal or Maternal Infections

 Pregnant mothers and their unborn babies are particularly susceptible to infection during pregnancy, labor, and delivery.
 Many of these infections can be passed on to the unborn baby and can cause serious issues, like Cerebral Palsy, if not diagnosed and treated properly.